-To be part of the establishment Mr. Robusto built relationships with aristocrats.
-To feel accepted he became part of an exclusive club that although costs him several thousand per month makes him feel important.
-Mr. Robusto has gone through many crises in his life and this created an unshakable optimism.
+To be part of the establishment, Mr. Robusto built relationships with aristocrats.
+To feel accepted, he became part of an exclusive club that although costs him several thousand per month makes him feel important.
+Mr. Robusto has gone through many crises in his life, and this created an unshakable optimism.

 There will be no event able to break him.
 He believes that financial markets are not efficient, yet he feels safe in investing in stocks.
-In fact, he likes to invest in huge companies, which according to Mr. Robusto are “too big to fail.”
+In fact, he likes to invest in large companies, which according to Mr. Robusto are “too big to fail.”

 Mr. Stoico is a former options trader.
 Since childhood, he didn’t show a particular intelligence.
 On the other hand, he strived to understand the real world as much as he could.
 He didn’t like theoretical finance or sophisticated financial models.

 He often makes friends with the cab drivers and the doormen.
-Mr. Stoico believes that the world is too complex to be fit in a model.
+Mr. Stoico believes that the world is too complicated to be fit in a model.
 Also, he thinks that often reality tricks us.
 For such reason, he studies the most advanced psychological advancement, related to human biases.